Imprology improv training logo

 Zootrophic rehearsal, London, 2016

-We use masks in our improvisation courses.
+At Imprology, we often use masks in improvisational theatre training.
 Full masks help to practice grounding, neutrality, and minimalism.
-Half masks help with vitality, abandonment, voice, physical expression and characters.
+Half masks help with vitality, abandonment, voice, physical expression, and characters.

 building masks, London, 2016